kvaps/kube-opennebula/README.md

 Sometimes you need to perform some customization, eg. update sunstone views and addtitional drivers, etc.

-All these customizations should be done by updating dockerimages, you can find some examples [here](examples/prod/dockerfiles)
+All these customizations could be done by updating dockerimages, you can find some examples [here](examples/prod/dockerfiles), or by simple using `extraVolumes` and `extraVolumeMounts` in chart values.

 ## Production setup